isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 ![Alternative text for screen readers](/images/careers/Internship_Infographic.png)

 **How can you apply?**
-We welcome university and polytechnic students to apply for our internships.
+<br> We welcome university and polytechnic students to apply for our internships.
 Check out a wide range of internship opportunities across many exciting domains.
 [Apply Now!](https://go.gov.sg/govtechjobs)

 ### **Technology Associate Programme**
 An exclusive leadership-trainee programme, TAP is designed to sharpen and develop your technical knowledge and professional skills.
 You will gain two years of specialist training, and be groomed to take on specialist and/or technology leadership roles within GovTech – accelerating your career development.